SankhlechaDeepakGautam/Lab-Assignment-1/README.md

 		} while ( option <'1'|| option >'4');

-	// Now , Use of if - else if statements to choose among multiple options.
+	// Now , Use of switch case to choose among multiple options.

 		switch (option) {